Millom: Culture and community

-Millom Palladium, is a theatre, bar and full multi-functional venue.
+Millom Palladium is a theatre, bar and full multi-functional venue.
 Completed in 1911, it has stood on the site for over 100 years.
-This building and entertainments venue is home to Millom Amateur Operatic Society (MAOS) founded in 1909 and is currently an ongoing project run and managed by a registered charity and group of volunteers with hopes to re-instate the cinema facility within the building.
-The facility currently hosts pantomime and music events and can be hired for weddings, balls or private parties.
+This building and entertainments venue is home to Millom Amateur Operatic Society (MAOS), founded in 1909, and is currently an ongoing project run and managed by a registered charity and group of volunteers with hopes to reinstate the cinema facility within the building.

 The Beggar's Theatre is a multi-function arts base with several activities, performing-arts based, for local talent and provides a venue for touring theatres, stand-up comedians etc.

 Norman Nicholson Society

-The Norman Nicholson Society promotes and explores the work of the town's most famous son, the writer Norman Nicholson, who spent his whole life in the town.
+The Norman Nicholson Society promotes and explores the work of the town's most famous son, the poet and writer Norman Nicholson, who spent his whole life in the town.

 Landmarks

-St. George's Church stands within the town on a small hill and with its steeple is the biggest landmark of the town being visible from quite a distance.
+St. George's Church stands within the town on a small hill and with its steeple is the biggest landmark of the town, being visible from many miles away.

 The area's bigger landmark is the significant hill of Black Combe standing 1,970 ft above sea level.
-It forms a grand panoramic viewing platform of the south-west Lake District area and offers a view of England, Scotland, Ireland and Wales on a clear day.
+It forms a grand panoramic viewing platform of the south-western Lake District and also offers views of England, Scotland, Ireland and Wales on a clear day.

 Millom Discovery Centre (previously known as 'Millom Folk Museum' and 'Millom Heritage Museum And Visitor Centre') presents a snapshot of past times in Millom, paying particular attention to the historical development of the area brought about by the significant iron ore mining and iron works.

 Millom Rock Park is situated high on the north rim of the nearby Ghyll Scaur Quarry in the parish of Millom Without.
 A viewpoint in the Rock Park permits views into the working quarry and overlooks the processing machinery.
 There is an avenue of 15 large rock specimens with detailed interpretation panels.

 There are two nature reserves near the town, both of which are located on the Duddon Estuary; an internationally important area for wildlife and designated a Site of Special Scientific Interest (SSSI).
 Hodbarrow Nature Reserve is owned by the RSPB and is located to the south of the town, which in October 2005, saw the unveiling of its new public aid, with logos produced by local artists Stuart Edwards and Holly Parminter.
 Millom Iron Works Local Nature Reserve is located to the east of the town.
 Both reserves are important for tern species and a number of wading birds and waterfowl.
 Hodbarrow is renowned for large numbers of wildfowl during the winter.
 Various birds of prey can be seen hunting on both reserves throughout the year.